-The hardiness and cold tolerance of eleagnus shrubs vary between species and cultivars.
-Thorny eleagnus (Eleagnus pungens) and variegated eleagnus (Eleagnus pungens "Maculata") grow best in U.S. Department of Agriculture plant hardiness zones 7 to 9, while Russian olive (Eleagnus angustifolia), autumn olive (Eleagnus umbellata) and silverbush eleagnus (Eleagnus "Quicksilver") are more cold tolerant and grow best in USDA plant hardiness zones 4 to 8, 3 to 8 and 2 to 8, respectively.
+The hardiness and cold tolerance of elaeagnus shrubs vary between species and cultivars.
+Thorny elaeagnus (Elaeagnus pungens) and variegated elaeagnus (Elaeagnus pungens "Maculata") grow best in U.S. Department of Agriculture plant hardiness zones 7 to 9, while the Russian olive shrub (Elaeagnus angustifolia), autumn olive (Elaeagnus umbellata) and silverbush elaeagnus (Elaeagnus "Quicksilver") are more cold tolerant and grow best in USDA plant hardiness zones 4 to 8, 3 to 8 and 2 to 8, respectively.

 Site Selection and Preparation